The Czech National Bank has outlined its attitude to bitcoin and cryptocurrencies on its website, arguing that banks have no reason to fear either.

 The authors conclude that bitcoin represents “the antithesis of [the Czech] elastic money system, which is based on the principle that to keep the purchasing power of money relatively constant the amount of money has to change flexibly over time.”

 Price stability is regarded as “the most beneficial feature of money in its present form”, with the bank suggesting that “there is no reason to fear that our existing monetary system will be replaced by a fixed-money alternative.”
+It looks like the battle of bitcoin vs banks may soon be over.

 When it comes to the relationship between Europe and Britain – uniformity isn’t a word that currently springs to mind.
 And that’s not just a reference to Brexit.
 Whilst the Europe and Britain do find themselves in the midst of a political break-up – their monetary policies are also showing signs of divergence.